frances-uy/frances-uy.github.io/essays/ai-your-personal-learning-assistant.md

 Process finished with exit code -1
 ```

 It gave me helpful starting points to look at such as to check the ESLint Version, Update Dependencies, Check Configuration Files, Check the Node.js Version, to reinstall ESLint, and even seek help if all else fails.
 It took a lot of time and trial for each suggestion it had.
-Many attempts later this still didn’t help, so I asked in the #smart_questions channel in the ICS 314 Discord, and within minutes someone who experienced the same thing responded and I had to configure the Node.js version in IntelliJ specifically, which was not mentioned at all by ChatGPT.
+Many attempts later this still didn't help, so I asked in the #smart_questions channel in the ICS 314 Discord, and within minutes someone who experienced the same thing responded and I had to configure the Node.js version in IntelliJ specifically, which was not mentioned at all by ChatGPT.

 ### 14. Other uses in ICS 314 not listed
 I have no other uses other than the ones listed, mostly since I see currently see ChatGPT as a coding companion.
 While some of its paragraph-like explanations are questionable, code given can be tested by actually running it yourself.